 Make sure you understand everything.
 If you come across something you do not understand, try to find a new source of information that will help you understand it.
 Just memorising it will not help you in your exam.
 Do not be afraid to ask your teacher or a friend for help if you need it.

 Look at past exam papers.
 It means you can familiarise yourself with the layout and type of questions you'll be asked.
 Practise completing exam papers in the set time limit to improve your exam technique.

 Reward yourself.
-For example, you could take a long bath or watch a good movie once you have finished your revision session.
+For example, you could take a long bath, listen to music, spend time with friends or watch a good movie once you have finished your revision session.

 Do something physical.
-When you're not revising, use your spare time to get away from your books and do something active.
+When you're not revising, use your spare time to get away from your books and do something active, like going for a walk or doing some stretching.
 Exercise is good for taking your mind off stress and keeping you positive, and it will help you sleep better.